 Andy advises and invests in seed-stage startups that help every business operate like the best companies in the world.
 The idea: productize the business management software and developer tools that tech-forward behemoths typically build internally for their own use; create lasting value by delivering productivity gains and cost savings to both nimble startups and large industrials that have been slow to embrace new technology.
 He loves investing in “unsexy” ideas and stellar teams who perhaps look a little different than the Silicon Valley standard.

 Prior to joining Uncork in 2015, Andy was an active angel investor.
-Among the 40+ startups in which he invested are business software platforms such as Intercom, Pipedrive, Bugsnag, Apiary (acquired by Oracle), and Buffer, as well as consumer products including Secret Escapes, Calm, and Postmates, where he was each company’s first investor.
+Among the 40+ startups in which he invested are business software platforms such as Intercom, Pipedrive, Tray.io, Bugsnag, Apiary (acquired by Oracle), and Buffer, as well as consumer products including Secret Escapes, Calm, and Postmates, where he was one of each company’s very first investors.

 Born and raised in the UK, Andy holds a BA with honors in Economics from the University of Sheffield, a global top 100 university nestled in Yorkshire’s stunning Peak District.
 In 2010, he moved from London to San Francisco, where he has set down roots and is building a family.

 Ashley is the operational lynchpin of Uncork Capital.
 She was the firm’s first employee, and helped establish all of its processes and systems.
 Her contributions and responsibilities touch every aspect of the business.
-For starters: She manages corporate accounting, developed and maintains the firm’s internal deal flow management system, oversees legal documentation, plans all events and manages branding and PR.
+For starters: She manages corporate accounting, developed and maintains the firm’s internal deal flow management system, oversees legal documentation, plans all events and manages the Uncork Platform.

 She gets a thrill from discovering the most efficient way to get from A to B, but her most treasured role at Uncork is fostering relationships.
 Ashley loves bringing people together, as seen by the passion she brings to planning our quarterly cocktail hours, partner-hosted dinners, the annual summer party and the Uncork Capital Summit — a 2-day event in which founders of Uncork companies come together to exchange ideas and learn from one another.

-Ashley is also a valuable asset for our portfolio companies.
-She connects founders to vetted service providers and resources, whether that’s a law firm that can handle an IP battle, a venue that can seat 1,000 people in downtown San Francisco, a branding agency that can craft a differentiated, memorable identity, or a recruiting firm that can help a startup fill out its initial team.
+As Head of Platform, Ashley focuses on providing Uncork portfolio companies the connections and resources necessary to achieve their goals.
+She finds and vet’s service providers and experts for our founders and stops at nothing until she secures a discount for our portfolio.
+She connects founders to our broader community, whether that’s a law firm that can handle an IP battle, a venue that can seat 1,000 people in downtown San Francisco, a branding agency that can craft a differentiated, memorable identity, or a recruiting firm that can help a startup fill out its initial team.